bru7us/HS-DeckTrack/README.md

 Usage
 -----
 Simply copy HS-DeckTrack, make it executable (`chmod +x /path/to/HS-DeckTrack`) and run it in a Terminal window.
-Basic help will be printed to get you going.
+If you run with `-h`, basic help will be printed to get you going.
 Screen will refresh every 2 seconds showing the curent state of your latest game.
 As soon as a game ends, the game state will reset to a new full deck.
+The script can be started mid-game and will still have the current state (thanks to the fact the we are just parsing the logs).

 Example
 -------